We devote substantial time, energy and resources to ensuring that our diversity efforts are integrated into every facet of Firm life.

 In 2008, we increased the amount of paid leave received by both lawyers and staff following a birth or adoption.
 For example, female associates who give birth and are the primary caregiver now receive a minimum of 18 weeks paid leave from the date of birth.
 Additionally, we have significantly increased the amount of paid leave available to both lawyers and staff in connection with an adoption.

-In August of 2011, we held our sixth annual “family-friendly program/policy panel” that focused on the Firm’s policies and benefits that are offered to parents.
+In June of 2014, we held our ninth annual “family-friendly program/policy panel” that focused on the Firm’s policies and benefits that are offered to parents.
 The panel was open to all associates and summer associates and included discussion of the Firm’s part-time policy, our Children’s Center and our family-related health benefits.

 The Firm strives to maintain an environment that allows our attorneys to engage in religious observance and practice.
 For example, to help an associate practice his faith during business hours, we created a quiet space for reflection and prayer and made it available to all employees.
 Additionally, each lawyer is entitled to use personal time, not charged to vacation time, for religious observance.